 - Establishing Resource Centers with books, audio and visual materials on the subject of active nonviolence.

-- Introduce people to specific examples of worldwide uses of practical, strategic nonviolence, both historic and current.
+- Introducing people to specific examples of worldwide uses of practical, strategic nonviolence, both historic and current.

-- Holding debates and workshops comparing common strategies that brings about change with active nonviolence strategies.
+- Holding debates and training workshops comparing common strategies that bring about change with active nonviolence strategies.

-- Hosting talks that promote and generate awareness about values of active nonviolence.
+- Hosting talks that promote and generate awareness about the values and impact of active nonviolence.

 - Networking with other organizations and encouraging solidarity among groups that work for the Tibetan national cause.

 - Initiating programs with community groups where impact can be made.

 - Creating a sustainable approach to program development by encouraging active nonviolence to be carried out directly by local communities.